 Q. Can I use multiple rugs in the same room?

 A. Yes!
 Yes!
 And um, yes!
 We love a layered look.
 Multiple rugs add texture and visual interest.
 To ensure your rugs don’t clash, pick a unifying element, such a hue or texture that adds cohesion to the space.
-But don’t have two matching rugs in the same room.
+But don’t have two matching area rugs in the same room, especially if it’s a larger room.

 Q. Should I use a rug in a small space?

 A. Yes!
-Opt for smaller sizing and a light color to make the room feel brighter and more open.
+Opt for smaller sizing and a light color to make the room–whether it’s the living room, the dining room or the bedroom–feel brighter and more open.

 Q. Can I put a rug on carpet?